eclipse-edc/Connector/onboarding.md

 Eclipse Dataspace Connector is built using Java 11, so we'll assume you have that installed as well.
 If not, please download and install JDK 11 for your OS.

-Command examples in this document will use the `bash` syntax, but any other shell should be fine as well.
+Command examples in this document will use the `bash` syntax and use Unix-style paths, but any other shell should be fine as well.
+If you're using Windows you either need to adapt the paths or use WSL2.

 ## Run a basic connector